elliot-a/Seed-CRUD-Angular-Node/README.md

-#### A sexy seed project for gulp, angular, browserify with a node backend (consisting of simple RESTful API and a mongoDB),
+#### WORK IN PROGRESS, UNFINISHED - A sexy seed project for gulp, angular, browserify with a node backend (consisting of simple RESTful API and a mongoDB),

 ### Why this seed project :